stefanengel/Lumina/README.md

 ## Functionality

 Lumina provides a window with the status of all your builds that can be used as a status board.
-It also provides a status bar icon that lists all your builds, so you do not loase any screen real estate.
+It also provides a status bar icon that lists all your builds, so you do not loose any screen real estate.

 Clicking on any build will open it in your browser.